-Instructors can view an entire quiz summary that shows all score percentages.
-The quiz summary also shows the quiz average score, high score, low score, standard deviation (how far the values are spread across the entire score range), and average time of quiz completion .
+By default, the quiz summary shows statistics for all sections including the quiz average score, high score, low score, standard deviation (how far the values are spread across the entire score range), and average time of quiz completion .

 View Analysis Reports

 When instructors generate an analysis report, Canvas shows the last time the report was generated.
 If there is an error with the report, instructors can retry the option or cancel the analysis completely.

 Download CSV files to view Student Analysis or Item Analysis for each quiz question to count all student attempts in the statistics.
 For more detailed information about item analysis limitations and calculations, please refer to the Quiz Item Analysis PDF.

 Quiz question shows the total percentage of students who answered the quiz question correctly .

 Each question includes a breakdown with each question answer choice.
 Correct answer response(s) are shown in a green bar with a check mark ; incorrect responses are shown in a black bar .
 Question types that do not have set answer choices, such as Fill-in-the-Blank questions, display entries other than the correct answer in a black striped bar .
 The horizontal bars are scaled according to the answer response percentage .

 Each response also displays the number of respondents who selected the answer .
 To view the names of the students who selected an answer choice, click the [x respondents] link.